DatBogie/PyCalcBar/README.md

 Simple Qt bar that shows the result of Python math expressions, written in Python.
 <br>Yes, I know `eval()` is bad or whatever.
 Fight me.
 (Actually please don't―you'd probably win.)

-> [!Note]
-> This app is intended for use in tiling WMs à la hyprland or i3wm.
-> Therefore, binaries are only provided for Linux.

 # Usage
 This app can be used either as a CLI tool or a traditional GUI app.